Honglei-Cong/documents/layer2/importance-of-L2.md

 * cross-shard transactions, can dominate the overall system

-If differnt asset in differnt sharding, a significate number of cross-shard transactions can be expected.
+If differnt asset is in differnt sharding, a significate number of cross-shard transactions can be expected.

 ### Layer2